The 29 Best TV Shows about Hockey

 The documentary format seems to be quite popular with TV shows that center on sports, as we’ve seen with the previous two shows on our list.

-Of course, sometimes it’s not just the thrill of the sport we want to watch (otherwise we’d just watch game broadcasts!).
+Of course, sometimes it’s not just the thrill of the sport we want to watch (otherwise we’d just watch game broadcasts).
 Occasionally, we’re there for the behind-the-scenes drama, too – whether it’s for smaller teams or the big leagues!

 The Canadian show The Tournament is a mockumentary series that follows a group of young, amateur hockey players guided by their hockey-crazed parents.

-Their goal is to secure a spot in the annual youth hockey championship tournament but as is expected from community teams such as this one – not everyone is going to be on the same page.
+Their goal is to secure a spot in the annual youth hockey championship tournament, but as is expected from community teams such as this one, not everyone is going to be on the same page.

-The Tournament shows the “real life”, behind the scenes interactions between the players, their parents, the team coaches, and the community as a whole.
+The Tournament shows the “real life” behind-the-scenes interactions between the players, their parents, the team coaches, and the community as a whole.

 Les Bleus de Ramville, TFO (2012 – 2013)